pi-kappa-devel/diseq/README.md

 The estimation of the basic model is also supported by the package [*Disequilibrium*](https://CRAN.R-project.org/package=Disequilibrium).
-By default the *Disequilibrium* package numerically approximates the gradient when optimizing the likelihood.
+By default, the *Disequilibrium* package numerically approximates the gradient when optimizing the likelihood.
 In contrast, *diseq* uses analytically calculated expressions for the likelihood, which can reduce the duration of estimating the model.
 In addition, it allows the user to